siliconcompiler/siliconcompiler/docs/user_guide/execution_model.rst

 Execution model
 ===================================

-The SiliconCompiler execution model is based on a directed static data flow graph consisting of nodes and edges.
+The complete SiliconCompiler compilation is handled by a single call to the run() function.
+Within that function call, the execution model is based on a directed static data flow graph consisting of nodes and edges.
 The static flowgraph approach was chosen for a number reasons:

 * Performance scalability ("cloud-scale")
 * High abstraction level (not locked into one language and/or shared memory model)